 Do You Need a Rehearsal Dinner Seating Chart?

-You've mapped out your wedding reception seating chart, designed pretty escort cards and made sure your caterers know exactly who has the "parsley sensitivity."
+You've mapped out your wedding reception seating chart, designed pretty escort cards (and maybe even place cards, too!) and made sure your caterers know how many guests want chicken and how many want fish.
 But should you do the same for your rehearsal dinner?
 Well, it depends.
-Here's everything you should consider before making a rehearsal dinner seating chart.
+Here's everything you should consider before making a rehearsal dinner seating chart, and how to create your rehearsal dinner table assignments if you choose to have them.

 Having a casual backyard barbecue with picnic tables?
 Assigned seating might make things awkward and inconvenient.